17 Best Website Builders: Wix, Squarespace, and More (2021)

 Google has a single-page website builder simply called “Website”.
 It is free to use and allows small businesses to build and manage a website quickly on either desktop or mobile.
 While the tool is easy-to-use, it is definitely not the best website tool to use as it lacks custom features, SEO tools, and other key items to run a website.

 Yes, you can get a free website for your business, but there are some limitations.
 For example, Wix has a free plan but you don’t get your own custom domain name.
-If you want your own “dot com” domain name, you need to buy your domain and choose a paid plan with a website builder.
+If you want your own “dot com” domain name, you need to buy your domain and choose a paid plan.

 Summing It Up.

-- If you are looking for the most straightforward website builder, I recommend Wix.
+- If you are looking for the best website builder overall, I recommend you get started with Wix.

 - For the best designs and templates, check out Squarespace.

-- If you need an e-commerce website builder to sell products online, Shopify is your best choice.
+- If you need an e-commerce website to sell products online, Shopify is a good choice.